renswilderom/renswilderom.github.io/about.md

 I completed my master in Cultural Sociology (Cum Laude, University of Amsterdam) with a thesis titled “The culinary order: sustainable consumer identities and new organizational forms on the alternative market for foods.”

 The two studies are characterized by rather different substantive domains (dance vs sustainable food), yet they also share a connection due to their focus on how the interplay between change-seeking movements and established actors shapes processes of innovation.
-My research uses both qualitative and quantitative/computational methods  and draws, predominantly, on the literature from cultural sociology and organization studies.
+My research uses both qualitative and quantitative/computational methods  and draws, predominantly, on the literature from cultural sociology, organizational field theory, and social movement studies.

 <!-- ### Personally